mattiasve/LINMA2710-Scientific-Computing/README.md

 ### Homework topics :
 1. Implementation for sparse vectors and sparse matrices in a Compressed Sparse Column format (CSC)
-2. Finite volume solver for the diffusion proble
+2. Finite volume solver for the diffusion problem
-3. tdb
+3. Parallelization with OpenMPI

--